polyglot-developers/simple-api-nodejs/README.md

 # Simple Node.js API #

-*This project is work in progress*, more features will be added.
+**This project is work in progress**, more features will be added.
 The goal is to apply best practices in the simplest manner.

 ![image](docs/Simplicity.jpg)

 **Features released to date:**

-* Demonstrate how to integrate New Relic with a simple Node.js Express API
+* Simple Express API
-* Docker Image
+* Docker image creation
 * Deploying to Local Kubernetes Cluster (tested on MiniKube/MacOS)
 * Running Load Test with K6 (https://github.com/loadimpact/k6)
 * Integration with New Relic (Free Tier) for Observability (https://one.newrelic.com/)